Follow these expert steps and you’ll be well on your way to improving your heart health

 How to lower your blood pressure

-Nearly one-third of Americans have high or elevated blood pressure, but it’s possible to beat it without medication.
+Globally, 40% of adults have high blood pressure, but it’s possible to beat it without medication.
 Try these must-follow tips.

 Pass on the salt.
 Too much sodium contributes to high blood pressure.
-The Dietary Guidelines for Americans recommends most adults limit sodium intake to 2,300 mg per day (1 teaspoon), and the American Heart Association (AHA) recommends further limiting intake to 1,500 mg/day.
+The World Health Organization recommends that most adults limit sodium intake to 2,000 mg per day (1 teaspoon of salt).
 Don’t add salt when cooking, and try to avoid processed foods (one can of prepared soup can contain 600-800 mg).

 How to lower your BMI